Requisition #: A-151731-26

 Key responsibilities will include, but are not limited to:

-§ A master's or PhD degree in engineering, atmospheric science, or another discipline related to applied climate sciences for the built environment.
+§ A master's or PhD degree in urban planning, engineering, or another discipline related to applied community planning or resilience planning.

-§ An excellent record of research, publications, and documented strong communication skills related to climate and community resilience planning.
+§ An excellent record of research, publications, and documented strong communication skills related to urban and resilience planning.

 § The ability to work both independently and as part of a larger, multi-disciplinary team to achieve project objectives, meet project deadlines and reporting requirements, and help mentor other team members.